Nick-Gibraltar/airbnb/README.md

 - Support Vector Regressor

 The model types and paramters used are contained in the generate_model_parameters function.
 A total of 268 distinct model/parameter configurations were tested.
-The best result was obtained from the Gradient Boosting Regressor with the following parameters:
+The best result was obtained from the Stochastic Gradient Descent Regressor with the following parameters:

+- penalty: l2
+- alpha: 0.00001,
+- max_iter: 10000,
-- Learning Rate: 0.1
+- eta0: 0.1
-- Maximum Depth: 2
-- Number of Estimators: 100

-Which gave an r-squared on the test data set of 0.36.
+Which gave an r-squared on the test data set of 0.46.

+A follow-up analysis to predict the number of beds contained in the accommodation was also carried out.

+In this case the best result was also produced by the Stochastic Gradient Descent Regressor with the following parameters:

+- penalty: elasticnet
+- alpha: 0.001
+- max_iter: 10000,
+- eta0: 0.1

+Which yielded a very high r-squared on the test dataset of 0.79.
+Whilst this result may seem impressive, it should be noted that the dataset contains the maximum number of guests permitted in the accommodation as well as the number of bedrooms as features and these items are obviously highly correlated with the number of beds that it contains.
+Removing these from the dataset causes the r-squared to drop to 0.45

 ## Classification Analysis
 The following classification models were applied to the dataset.